 - Cost: None

-- Submission of Assignments: Trainees are required to upload their completed assignment for marking via AANMS’s Trainee Resource and Education Centre (TREC).
-Results will be distributed via the TREC.
+- Written Assignments: A question is posed on a topic from the ATNM curriculum.
+Trainee’s must respond to the question in essay format (1500 words).
+Trainees are required to upload their completed assignment for marking via AANMS’s Trainee Resource and Education Centre (TREC) by the due date.
+The assignment is reviewed by an assessor and graded, with results distributed via the TREC.